Skip to content

 1. Calculate your costs

-First, you need to determine how much your labor, materials, and overhead will cost you:
+The first thing you need to do is determine how much labor, materials, and overhead will cost you.

 Green industry business consultant Jason Creel suggests that when including labor in your price, you should consider how much effort is required per person.